Bibek-Repository/repo-4/README.md

-this function is always executed when the class is initiated. like in code section, the p1 object is defined which initiates the class the __str__() function is used to provide return values The self parameter can have any name but should be always at the start and it refers to the properties of the element
+this function is always executed when the class is initiated. like in code section, the p1 object is defined which initiates the class the __str__() function is used to provide return values The self parameter can have any name but should be always at the start and it refers to the properties of the element modifying any value of the property in class can be done as shown in code delete any property can be done via del keyword we can also delete whole object of the class using del keyword pass keyword can be used in empty classes to prevent any error

+Python Inheritance

+Inheritance allows us to define a class that inherits all the methods and properties of another class parent class is the class where the child class inherits from parent class is also known as base class child class is also known as derived class
+In the code, class Student is the derived class and class Person is the base class I accessed the Person class method called func_1() using the object of the Student class the student class has the parameter of the class Person to denote parent child relationship between the two During the inheritance,the child class can also have __init__() method to initialize the child class just like in class child in the code section.
+This will override the __init__() class in the Parent class.
+To prevent this from happening, the __init__() method from the parent class is called in the __init__() function of the child class with the same parameters. the super() method will allow the child class to call __init__() function from the parent class automatically we can add properties and method to the child class as shown in the code section